josefs/meta-paper/paper.md

   [@keller2010regular] library using the embedded language approach.
 We explain the implementation in section
   \ref{sec:impl}.
 Section \ref{sec:benchmarks} presents benchmarks
-  showing that meta-repa is as fast, or faster, than repa.
+  showing that meta-repa is on par with, and sometimes faster than repa.

 * Instead of one array type we have two.
 We have included push arrays [@claessen2012expressive] in our implementation.
-The result is a vastly simpler library and although the user of our library must now use two different types of arrays we consider the resulting API to be easier to use.
+The result is a simpler implementation of many array operations including stencil computations and although the user of our library must now use two different types of arrays we consider the resulting API to be easier to use.
 We explain the details in section \ref{sec:push}.

-The reposity containing the code for meta repa can be found at:
+The reposity containing the code for meta-repa can be found at:
 \url{http://github.com/jankner/meta-repa}

 # Programming in meta-repa